DaevMithran/W3C2PDF/README.md

 4. Embed machine-readable VC/VP data:
    - Primary: Inside PDF XMP metadata
    - Secondary: As an attachment (for PDF/A-3 compliance)
-   - Optional: As an invisible text layer for redundancy
 5. Include verification components:
    - QR Code containing a verification URL, DID, or cryptographic hash
    - Machine-readable proof information
-   - Visual verification instructions
 6. Preserve the original cryptographic proof from the VC/VP in the PDF metadata

 ### 4.2 Human-Readable Representation